On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Main Theoretical Result

 \section{Main Theoretical Result}

-In this section, we present our main theoretical result regarding the sparsity of optimal linear decision rules for the class of production-inventory problems.
-Throughout this section, we assume that:\looseness=-1 \begin{assumption} \ \begin{enumerate}[label=\alph*.] \item \eqref{prob:ldr} is feasible and the optimal objective value for \eqref{prob:ldr} is finite. \item The uncertainty sets are intervals $\mathcal{U}_t=[\ubar{D}_t, \bar{D}_t]$ with $\ubar{D}_1 = \bar{D}_1 = 1$ and $\ubar{D}_t < \bar{D}_t$ for all $t \ge 2$. \end{enumerate} \end{assumption} The first assumption states that there exist optimal linear decision rules for the robust optimization problem.
+In this section, we present and prove the main theoretical result of this paper, which establishes the sparsity of optimal linear decision rules for the class of production-inventory problems from \S\ref{sec:prodinv}.
+Throughout this section, we make the following assumptions.\looseness=-1 \begin{assumption} \begin{enumerate}[label=\alph*.,ref={\ref{ass:1}\alph*}] \item \eqref{prob:ldr} is feasible and the optimal objective value for \eqref{prob:ldr} is finite. \item The uncertainty sets are intervals $\mathcal{U}_t=[\ubar{D}_t, \bar{D}_t]$ with $\ubar{D}_1 = \bar{D}_1 = 1$ and $\ubar{D}_t < \bar{D}_t$ for all $t \ge 2$. \end{enumerate} \end{assumption} The first assumption states that there exist optimal linear decision rules for the robust optimization problem.
 The second assumption imposes that the uncertain variables in the robust optimization problem are chosen from box uncertainty sets.
 In the production-inventory problem, this second assumption corresponds to the fact that the customer demand is uncertain but bounded in each stage $t \ge 2$.
 The claim that $\ubar{D}_1 = \bar{D}_1 = 1$ ensures without loss of generality that linear decision rules can have a nonzero offset.

 In our main theoretical result, presented below as Theorem~\ref{thm:main}, we establish that there always exists a sparse optimal linear decision rule for the class of production-inventory problems \eqref{prob:ldr_1}: